Three-Majorana Cotunneling Interferometer for Non-Abelian Braiding and Topological Quantum Gate Implementation: Majorana Zero Mode Braiding

 On the Bloch sphere, this corresponds to the $\vec{d}$ vector winding around a solid angle of magnitude $\pi/4$.
 The winding direction depends on the initial state.
 For sequence \eq{eq:triangle_braiding_sequence}, the initial state is an eigenstate of $\sigma_z$, and for initial states $\sigma_z = +1$ or $\sigma_z = -1$, the winding directions are opposite.
 The resulting unitary transformation is:

 It can be verified that this transformation exchanges the Majorana operators as:

 which matches the result in Fig.~\ref{fig:braiding_comparison}.

-As stated in the main text, the correspondence between the coherent coupling strength $\Delta_{\alpha\alpha'}$ and quantum interference contribution to conductance $\Delta G_{\alpha\alpha'}$ in the interference experiment provides us with the feasibility of fine-tuning the coherent coupling strength.
-This enables us to implement the following braiding sequence, as illustrated in Fig.~\ref{fig:braiding_sequence_bloch}:
+As stated in Sec.~\ref{subsec:interference_coupling}, the correspondence between the coherent coupling strength $\Delta_{\alpha\alpha'}$ and quantum interference contribution to conductance $\Delta G_{\alpha\alpha'}$ in the interference experiment provides us with the feasibility of fine-tuning the coherent coupling strength.
+This enables us to implement the following braiding sequence:

-where in sequence \eq{eq:theta_braiding_sequence}, the 3rd step means the $\Delta_{10}$ and $\Delta_{20}$ are both non-zero, and their ratio is given by:
+where the 3rd step means that $\Delta_{10}$ and $\Delta_{20}$ are both non-zero, and their ratio is given by: